Free people of color: New Orleans and New France

 However, evidence suggests that on account of the community's piety by the late 18th century, free women of color usually preferred the legitimacy of marriage with other free men of color.
 In cases where free women of color did enter extramarital relationships with white men, such unions were overwhelmingly lifelong and exclusive.
 Many of these white men remained legal bachelors for life.
-This form of interracial cohabitation was often viewed as no different than the modern conception of a common-law marriage.
+This form of interracial cohabitation was often viewed as no different from the modern conception of a common-law marriage.

 As in Saint-Domingue, the free people of color developed as a separate class between the colonial French and Spanish and the mass of black slaves.
 They often achieved education, practiced artisan trades, and gained some measure of wealth; they spoke French and practiced Catholicism.
 Many also developed a syncretic Christianity.
 At one time the center of their residential community in New Orleans was the French Quarter.
 Many were artisans who owned property and their own businesses.
 They formed a social category distinct from both whites and slaves, and maintained their own society into the period after United States annexation.

 Some historians suggest that free people of color made New Orleans the cradle of the civil rights movement in the United States.
 They achieved more rights than did free people of color or free blacks in the Thirteen Colonies, including serving in the armed militia.
 After the United States acquired the Louisiana Territory, Creoles in New Orleans and the region worked to integrate the military en masse.
-William C. C. Claiborne, appointed by Thomas Jefferson as governor of the Territory of Orleans, formally accepted delivery of the French colony on 20 December 1803.
+William C. C. Claiborne, appointed by Thomas Jefferson as governor of the Territory of Orleans, formally accepted delivery of the French colony on December 20, 1803.

 Military service

 Free men of color had been armed members of the militia for decades during both Spanish and French rule of the colony of Louisiana.
 They volunteered their services and pledged their loyalty to Claiborne and to their newly adopted country.
 In early 1804, the new U.S. administration in New Orleans under Governor Claiborne was faced with a dilemma previously unknown in the United States, the integration of the military by incorporating entire units of established "colored" militia.
-See, e.g., the 20 February 1804 letter from Secretary of War Henry Dearborn to Claiborne, stating that "it would be prudent not to increase the Corps, but to diminish, if it could be done without giving offense."
+See, e.g., the February 20, 1804 letter from Secretary of War Henry Dearborn to Claiborne, stating that "it would be prudent not to increase the Corps, but to diminish, if it could be done without giving offense."

 A decade later during the War of 1812, the militia which consisted of free men of color volunteered to join the force mustered by Andrew Jackson in preparation for the Battle of New Orleans, when the British began landing troops outside the city in December 1814 in preparation for an invasion of the city.
-The battle resulted in a decisive American victory, in which black soldiers played a crucial part.
+The battle resulted in a decisive American victory, in which black soldiers played a critical role.
 However, many black troops who had been promised freedom in exchange for service were forcibly returned to slavery after the battle's conclusion.